Nothing is quite like adopting a rescue dog.

 So you just adopted a rescue dog.
 Congratulations!
-You've opened your heart, and your home, to an animal in need.
+You've opened your heart and your home to an animal in need.
+Training a rescue dog comes with its own set of challenges, though.
 Unless you pick a puppy, chances are, the people at the rescue won't know your new furry friend's entire backstory.
 Without that history, training a shelter dog can be difficult, but there are a few tips and tricks that can help make introducing an adult dog to his new home easier.

 1. Remember that dog training is an investment.

+From clickers to e-collars, there are a lot of types of dog training.
 Training on your own, if you have enough experience, is great.
 But training in a group setting with a dog trainer is even better.
-Training classes will quickly socialize your dog, it will teach you and your dog how to work together, and it will be a bonding experience.
-If you have a significant other, siblings or parents nearby, see if they can join as well.
+Training classes will quickly socialize your dog, teach you and your dog how to work together, and will be a bonding experience.
+If you have a significant other, siblings, or parents nearby, see if they can join as well.

 Consistency is key with training, and the more people who know how to correctly speak to your dog, the better.